Cloak & Dagger (TV series): Casting

 In January 2017, Olivia Holt and Aubrey Joseph were cast as Tandy Bowen / Dagger and Tyrone Johnson / Cloak, respectively.
 Gina Prince-Bythewood, the director of the first episode, called the casting process "really, really tough ... it was three days before we were supposed to leave [to begin filming] and we didn't find [actors for Tandy and Tyrone].
 People started getting willing to settle and the people that were on the table were 27, 28.
 They felt grown and it didn't feel right for the show.
-Then Aubrey and Olivia walked in the door, and they had such great chops individually".
+Then Aubrey and Olivia walked in the door, and they had such great chops individually."

 The following month, Andrea Roth was cast as Melissa Bowen, Tandy's mother; Gloria Reuben and Miles Mussenden were cast as Tyrone's parents, Adina and Otis Johnson; and Carl Lundstedt and J. D. Evermore were cast as Liam Walsh and James Connors, respectively.
-Emma Lahana and Jaime Zevallos also star as Brigid O'Reilly and Francis Delgado.
+Emma Lahana and Jaime Zevallos also were cast as Brigid O'Reilly and Francis Delgado.

 Filming

-Filming for the series takes place in New Orleans, with the first season using the working title Shadows.
+Filming for the series took place in New Orleans, with the first season using the working title Shadows.
 Tami Reiker served as cinematographer for the first episode.
 Because of other commitments, she did not plan to continue with the series, and, along with Prince-Bythewood, recommended Cliff Charles to replace her, who served as cinematographer on the remaining episodes of season one.
 The first season features many hand-held camera shots that established the "look and feel" of the series, in part because Pokaski "didn't want to wait for a dolly track to be laid".